 - Improve quality of life.

-- Experience an increase in positive interactions with the individual
+- Further Develop positive relationship and interactions with the child/adult

-- Feel more effective in encouraging positive behaviour change
+- Increase confidence and feel more effective in encouraging positive behaviour change

 - Skill Development